 For those seeking a more recent Android build, Android-x86 9.0-r2 was the latest release at the time of this publication.
 Based on Android-9.0.0_r54, it fixed an audio issue on the Surface 3 and another one regarding booting into UEFI mode.
 Contributors are currently working on a version based on Android 10, although the project hasn’t released anything new since May 2020.

 Though customizations to the Android operating system are minimal, the Android-x86 team did add some meaningful tweaks to give your Android install a desktop-like interface.
 It comes with features like a new Taskbar launcher and the ability to launch apps in resizable windows rather than just full-screen.

 Android-x86 also lets you customize Android to your liking.
-You can install third-party themes, home screens, and more without having to worry about whether or not they will play nicely together — unlike Remix OS.
+You can install third-party themes, home screens, and more without having to worry about whether or not they will play nicely together.